 Santiago Atitlán, Guatemala

 The Secondary School Scholarship Program supports high-achieving students in Santiago Atitlán who cannot otherwise afford to continue their education after sixth grade.
 The program commits to funding students through graduation and provides tutoring to ensure they succeed.
-Along the way, the students complete weekly community service and recieve life-skill training to help them succeed.
+Along the way, the students complete weekly community service and recieve life-skills training to help them achieve their goals.

 Mujeres Sembrando la Vida (‘Women Sowing Life’ in Spanish) is a collective of artisans that create traditionally woven and embroidered textile products designed for modern markets.
 Members of the collective have access to internally-managed loans that help individual artisans grow their capacity to respond to large orders.
 Mujeres Sembrando la Vida provides continuous educational support for the women in their collective, ensuring that the members have the skills necessary for financial stability and success.
 MSV is a member of the Fair Trade Federation.